microsoft/fluentui/rfcs/convergence/root-as-slot.md

 Major differences between `root` (shown below as 🌿) and _slots_ (shown below as 🎰):

 1. References 🌿
-2. Custom Elements as base element 🎰
+2. any React Elements as base element 🎰
 3. `as` prop 🌿
 4. Well defined Types 🎰